doris188233/macau_tourism_analysis/README.md

 - **Purposes of Visit:** Reasons of visiting Macau.
 - **Revenue by Category:** Main sources of revenue for 5-star hotels.
 - **Types of Cuisine:** overview of which cuisine types are offered.

+---

+## Summary of Insights
+- **Demographic Trends:** China remains the leading source of visitors to Macau, followed by Hong Kong and Taiwan.
+Korea has the highest growth 140% compared to 2023.
+YoY % change in overall arrivals from 2023 to 2024 is nearly 24%, a significant rise compared to the pre-COVID average change 5%-7%.
+The surge is likely resulted of the eased travel restrictions. **Due to COVID-19, entry restrictions began in early 2020 and eased by end of 2022.
+- **Spending Behavior:** Tourists are spending more on dining than on attractions.
+- **Seasonal Patterns:** Peak visits occur during major holidays and festivals.